lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

     assert fi.filename == filename
 ```

-and this is the code of the `FileInfo` class
+and this is the code of the `FileInfo` class in the `fileinfo/fileinfo.py` file

 ``` python
 import os